kellenschmidt/kspw-docker/README.md

 ### Docker Scripts

-These commands are to be run in the top level 'endlist' folder.
+These commands are to be run in the top level 'kspw-docker' folder.
 Docker and docker-compose must be installed for this to work

 `npm run docker-start`: Starts the docker containers.
 The frontend can be accessed from http://kspw.
 The backend can be accessed from http://api.kspw.